 Mike Jester, Camp President, and the Camp Wesley directors look forward to many years of continued ministry in the community.

 Details about this year's camp schedule and guests for camp 2020 will soon be posted on the 2019-20 Plans page.
 You can see past years' schedules and brochures on that page.

 Children also have a blast at Camp Wesley!
-Each night during the services, children ages 3 through 11 have worship services of their own.
-Rev. Stephanie Young is our Children's Ministries Director.
-Stephanie and a fantastic team of adults and teens love working with the children and planning active worship services for them.
+Each night during the services, preschoolers 2-4, and children ages 5-11 have worship services of their own.
+Rev. Stephanie Young is our Children's Ministries Director and has a fantastic team of adults and teens love planning active worship services for them.
 Emily Ellis is our Preschool Director and has a great team who has fun and engaging ways to teach the Bible to our little ones!
 Check out this years info, theme and Camp Jrs info on our Children's Page.

-2018 will be our fourth year for Camp Juniors, and we've expanded the ages to include six year olds!
-Dates this year are June 21-23.
+2020 will be our sixth year for Camp Juniors, and we've expanded the ages to include five year olds!
+Dates this year are June 18-20.
 Get the details on the Children's page and register for camp (registration will be open mid-April).
 Volunteers, adult and teens ages 12 and older, can register for cabin leaders, activities, camp nurse...you name it.
 We're looking forward to another camp with loads of fun and faith building!